Integrative-Transcriptomics/TSSpredator2.0-rtd/docs/source/start.rst

 	:width: 400
 	:align: center

-	Screenshot of the warning message if no annotation file is given.
+	Figure 2: Screenshot of the warning message if no annotation file is given.
 Prediction is still performed but all TSS will be classi ed as orphan.